smartmobilefactory/SMF-Fastlane-Commons/commons/smf_send_message/README.md

     title: "Use of deprecated phrase app scripts",
     message: "This projects uses deprecated phraseapp scripts!"
     estimated_time: "10m",
-    requierments: "Access to Project on PhraseApp"
+    requirements: "Access to Project on PhraseApp"
 )
 ```